psychemedia/eurydice-resources/resources/__struggle_to_raise_continues.md

 As estimates regarding the lifting power required kept increasing, so too were better estimates being made regarding the number of families that would require support from the relief fund.

-The first body to be recovered from the wreck was taken to Haslar hostpital, albeit in an advanced state of decomposition and minus a hand, for identification by its clothing and tattoo markings on the chest.
+The first body to be recovered from the wreck was taken to Haslar hospital, albeit in an advanced state of decomposition and minus a hand, for identification by its clothing and tattoo markings on the chest.

 And questions were starting to be asked about how to pronounce "Eurydice", with the answer being supplemented with a reference to the original myth.